confluentinc/cp-demo/docs/index.rst

 Topics
 ------

-#. |c3| has a useful interface to manage topics in a Kafka cluster.
+#. |c3| can manage topics in a Kafka cluster.
 Click on "Topics".

 #.
 Scroll down and click on the topic ``wikipedia.parsed``.